-Starting with SQL Server 2022, you can connect to SQL Server using one of the following Azure Active Directory (Azure AD) identity authentication methods:
+Starting with SQL Server 2022, you can connect to SQL Server using any of the following authentication methods with Microsoft Entra ID (formerly Azure Active Directory):

-To get started, review Configure Azure AD authentication for your SQL Server VM.
+To get started, review Configure Microsoft Entra authentication for your SQL Server VM.

 Azure Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 Azure Advisor analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.
 Azure Advisor can evaluate at the virtual machine, resource group, or subscription level.